Que hacer en londres antes de irte

 1. ELIZABETH TOWER AND PALACE OF WESTMINSTER (BIG BEN)

-The famous clock belongs to the Palace of Westminster, the place where the British Parliament is located.
+The famous clock belongs to the Palace of Westminster, the site of the British Parliament.

-Can you visit Big Ben from the inside?
-Since very very recently they have been doing tours in the interior, we went and we highly recommend it.
-You climb the 344 steps of the tower and are next to "Big Ben" itself, as the bell is called, while the hour chimes (they give you earplugs).
+Can you visit Big Ben inside?
+They've only recently started offering tours inside.
+You climb the tower's 344 steps and stand right next to "Big Ben," as the bell is called, as it chimes the hour (they give you earplugs).
 It's quite difficult to get tickets.
-They go out every so often.
+They only come out infrequently.

-Remember that we also do photo sessions , and this is our favorite point.
+Remember that we also do photo shoots , and this is our favorite spot.

 2. LONDON EYE

-135 meters high, and approximately 40 minutes to go around, from where you will have views of the entire city.
+135 meters high, and approximately 40 minutes to complete the entire tour, from where you will have views of the entire city.

-You have to buy the ticket beforehand , but if you come in low seasons, you can get last minute offers (yes, in January they close it for maintenance).
+You have to buy your ticket in advance , but if you come during the low season, you can get last-minute deals (although they close it for maintenance in January).

 3. WESTMINSTER ABBEY

-One of the most iconic and important buildings in London, considered the "church of royalty" as it is the place where, since 1066, all British monarchs have been crowned (including, in May 2023, Charles III) and it is also where the princes of Wales (William and Kate Middleton, so you understand us) got married.
+One of the most iconic and important buildings in London, considered the "church of royalty" since it is the place where, since 1066, all British monarchs have been crowned (including, in May 2023, Charles III) and it is also where the Prince and Princess of Wales were married (William and Kate Middleton, if you understand us).

-Apart from being one of the most important and oldest churches in London, there are more statues inside it than in all of London, so a visit is worth it.
+Aside from being one of the oldest and most important churches in London, there are more statues inside it than in all of London, so it's well worth a visit.

-We leave you here the link to the Abbey , so you can buy your tickets or check what time the religious services are held.
+Here's the link to the Abbey so you can buy tickets or find out what time the services are held.

 4. BUCKINGHAM PALACE

-The official residence of the British monarchy, and you can go up to its doors.
-Although Carlos III and Camila do not live there, it is their official "office", so you may find them entering or leaving.
+The official residence of the British monarchy, and you can walk right up to its doors.
+Although Charles III and Camilla don't reside there, it is their official "office," so you might bump into them coming or going.

-Remember that this is also the place to see the Changing of the Guard, which is what they call the official ceremony through which the guards go to work to monitor the palace.
+Remember that this is also the place to see the Changing of the Guard, which is the official ceremony during which the guards begin their duties to watch over the palace.

-It is at 11 in the morning , but we recommend that you get there around 10/10:30 (you will need to be earlier or later depending on whether it is high season or not, but keep in mind that it is usually quite crowded).
+It's at 11am , but we recommend you get there around 10/10:30am (you'll need to be there earlier or later depending on whether it's high season or not, but keep in mind that it's usually quite full).

 If it rains (a lot, if it's London drizzle, it doesn't count), it's cancelled, otherwise it's done on these days: